Chen Guanrong: IEEE

 From 1999 to 2001, he served as the chairman for the IEEE Nonlinear Circuits and Systems Technical Committee.
 Since 2008, he has served as Editor in Chief of IEEE Circuits and Systems Magazine.

 Since 2010, he has served as Editor in Chief of International Journal of Bifurcation and Chaos.
 Before, from 1991 to 2009, he was editor for the International Journal of Bifurcation and Chaos.
 From 2004 to 2007, he was Deputy Editor-in-Chief for the IEEE Transactions on Circuits and Systems.
 From 2004 to 2005, he was an editor for the IEEE Transactions on Automatic Control.

 Journals and conferences

-From 2008 to 2009, he was Deputy Editor-in-Chief for the International Journal of Circuits Theory and Applications as well as editor for the International Journal of Circuits Theory and Applications.
+From 2008 to 2009, he was Deputy Editor-in-Chief and associate editor for the International Journal of Circuit Theory and Applications.

 From 2006 to 2008, he was editor for the Journal of Control Science and Engineering.

 Since 1995, he has been editor for the Chinese Academy of Sciences Journal on Control Theory and Applications.

 From 2001 to 2014, he was editor for the Journal of Systems Science and Complexity.

 From 2009 to 2014, he served as the chairman for the Chinese Society's Complex Systems and Networks Committee.